 The accountability report comprises two sections: a corporate governance report and a parliamentary accountability and audit report.
-The corporate governance report includes the following information: the responsibilities of the Accounting Officer; the composition, responsibilities and actions of the Managing Board and Audit Committee and how they have supported the Accounting Officer and enabled the objectives of the PWLB; and the key risks faced by the PWLB and how it seeks to manage them.
+The corporate governance report includes the following information: the responsibilities of the Accounting Officer; the composition, responsibilities and actions of the Advisory Board and the Audit and Risk Committee and how they have supported the Accounting Officer and enabled the objectives of the PWLB; and the key risks faced by the PWLB and how it seeks to manage them.
 The parliamentary accountability and audit report includes a formal opinion by the PWLB's external auditor to certify that the financial statements give a true and fair view of the state of the PWLB's affairs for the year and that they have been prepared in accordance with all relevant rules.